mehulfollytobevice/mehulfollytobevice/README.md

 ## I'm a Student Developer and ML enthusiast!

-- 🔭 I’m currently working on several ML and data science projects
+-  I’m currently working on several ML and data science projects
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects
+-  I love creating amazing things using code
+-  I aspire to become a ML engineer or a Data scientist
-- ⚡ Fun fact: I love to play drums
+-  Fun fact: I love to play drums
+-  Feel free to go through my repositories , you might find something interesting

 ### Connect with me: